stevemiles70/Acronis-Teknov8-AzureDR-EvalGuide-Draft01/README.md

 * Access to **Acronis Cuber Cloud Portal** for the company that you wish to protect resources for; the URL for this portal is: https://eu-cloud.acronis.com/
 * Access to **Azure Portal** for the tenants subscriptions that you wish to protect resources for; the URL for this portal is: https://portal.azure.com

-//Additional content to be aded here...//
+//Additional content can be aded here...//

 --------